tlevine/www.thomaslevine.com/content/!/parsing-pdfs/index.md

 key paragraphs

 [My approach](https://github.com/tlevine/scott/blob/master/reader/bin/translate)
 is pretty crude.
-For the PDFs that aren't scans, I just use `pdftotext`.
+For the PDFs that aren't scans, I just use `pdftotext`, which is part of `poppler-utils`.

     # translate
     pdftotext "$FILE" "$FILE"